romanesco/Pcx4D/README.md

 Functionalities
 ---------------

-- Import and Render 4D PLY files (support only ComputeBuffer rendering.
+- Import and Render 4D PLY files (support both Mesh and ComputeBuffer.
 See below for more details)

 - Support for PLY ASCII format